 - B12 (cobalamin): Neurological function, DNA production, and red blood cell formation (along with folate).

-Vitamin D — The sunshine vitamin.
+The sunshine vitamin.
 Everyone wants to be able to lounge in the sun and get that daily dose of vitamin D. The body will naturally produce it when exposed to direct sunlight, but we often don’t get nearly enough and require supplementation.
 Why?
 Vitamin D plays a role in several important functions, like regulating the absorption of calcium and phosphorus, facilitating normal immune function, ensuring normal bone growth, and maintaining the nervous system, heart function, and normal blood clotting.
-D3, the more biologically active form of the vitamin, can be found in fatty fish like salmon, mackerel, and sardines, as well as egg yolks.
+D3, the more biologically active vitamin, can be found in fatty fish like salmon, mackerel, sardines, and egg yolks.
 D2 is found in plant sources like mushrooms and leafy greens; however, it competes with D3 for absorption in the body.

-Let’s face it, making sure you’re getting all the nutrients you need isn’t the easiest job out there.
+Let’s face it, ensuring you get all the nutrients you need isn’t the easiest job out there.
 We know counting nutrients isn’t as easy as counting calories, but when you’re following a paleo diet and consuming a wide variety of nutrient-dense foods, you’re probably getting close to what you need.
 We’ve given you these 5 essential nutrients because we think they’re key to health and longevity.
 So next time you’re trying to plan a meal, keep these in mind and load your plate up with foods rich in these nutrients!